Social distancing in networks: A web-based interactive experiment

 \textbf{Related literature.} This study has immediate methodological implications for policy-makers considering non-pharmaceutical interventions to contain the COVID-19 pandemic.
 It also contributes to both economics and epidemiology literatures.
 Below, we briefly summarize our contributions to these areas.

-Field experiments have become a prominent methodology to test policies because they provide clean evidence of causality in real settings \citep{duflo2020field}.
-The COVID-19 pandemic has largely deprived policymakers of the ability to deploy field experiments due to movement restrictions including self-isolation, social distancing, and travel bans.
-In the last decade, several studies have run interactive web-based experiments in other disciplines \citep{rand2011dynamic, shirado2017locally} and, in a more limited fashion, within economics \citep{jackson2014culture, GY_2015}.
-A primary contribution of our work is to show how interactive web-based experiments are a novel methodology to test policies that complements existing ones and has distinct advantages.
-The final section of this paper contains further discussion of how interactive web-based experiments can complement and enhance studies based on sociomobility data and surveys.

-The paper proposes a game that is novel in the experimental economics literature to investigate social distancing decisions.
+Our paper proposes a game that is novel in the experimental economics literature to investigate social distancing decisions.
 It is related to the standard public good game because it explores a trade-off between a costless self-interested decision and a costly one that benefits everyone in the group \citep{ledyard1994public}.
 The increase in social distancing in the fine intervention is analogous to the increase in contributions when there is a punishment mechanism in a public good game \citep{fehr2000cooperation}.
-A crucial additional component of the social distancing game is that decisions are affected by stochastic factors in the environment -- the contagion process and the partial effectiveness of social distancing.
-This relates our paper to experimental work on public goods with stochastic elements.
-In particular, \cite{FRD_2012} look at repeated play in a prisoner’s dilemma where intended actions are implemented with noise.
-Further, \cite{CFMJS_2014} investigate how the uncertainty about network structure affects subjects' ability to coordinate on efficient outcomes in games of strategic substitutes and complements.
-Unlike these works, in our social distancing game stochasticity originates from a probabilistic contagious process through which the disease spreads across the network.
+Financial punishment for noncompliance with a policy has been studied in the behavioral and experimental economics literature in a variety of contexts.
+Importantly, a strand of this literature has documented that fines can backfire in some circumstances, primarily by crowding out intrinsic incentives \citep{gneezy2000fine, gneezy2000pay, gneezy2011and}.
+For this reason, it is important to collect evidence on the likely effects of such fines before their deployment.
+Our paper provides evidence on the effectiveness of fines to ensure compliance with social distancing in the context of COVID-19.